CodeWringer/ambersteel/documents/en/nations/human/innilreith/innilreith.md

 # Innilreith
 > "Beware, you of mundane birth and life, you hypocrites and tyrants!
 Your era is over!
-Let your deaths be part of the glorious rejuvenation of the age of magic!" - Necromancer and lord over Innilreith, Kovalevsky Taras, in an open letter to the kings and queens of the old world.
+Let your deaths be part of the glorious rejuvenation of the age of magic!" - Necromancer and lord over Innilreith, **Mengk Kovskidrany**, in an open letter to the kings and queens of the old world.

 Innilreith is the land of mages and undeath, born from the green-flames of necromantic magic.